gnuradio/hugo-website/content/grcon/grcon20/sponsors/_index.md

         url: "https://epiqsolutions.com/"
         logo: "epiq.png"
         description: "Epiq Solutions develops cutting edge RF tools that provide situational awareness and detailed insight into RF environments to identify and take action against wireless threats.
 With more than a decade serving government-focused industries, Epiq Solutions understands how important speed, cost, and performance are for defense and security applications.
 Our radically small, state-of-the-art SDR transceiver modules and turnkey RF sensing tools lead the way in size, weight, and low-power consumption.
 Whether the need is to develop mission-critical defense communications for the battlefield or to protect sensitive information, Epiq Solutions is the trusted RF solution provider. "
-      - name: "Ettus Research"
+      - name: "Ettus Research / NI"
         url: "https://www.ettus.com/"
         logo: "ettus.svg"
-        description: "Ettus Research™, a National Instruments (NI) brand since 2010, is the world’s leading supplier of software defined radio platforms, including the Universal Software Radio Peripheral (USRP™) family of products.
-By supporting a wide variety of development environments on an expansive portfolio of high performance RF hardware, the USRP platform is the SDR platform of choice for thousands of engineers, scientists and students worldwide for algorithm development, exploration, prototyping and deployment for next generation wireless technologies across a wide variety of applications."
+        description: "Ettus Research, an NI brand, is the world’s leading supplier of software-defined radio platforms, combining ease of use and a robust open-source software community.
+From wireless research to deployment, we empower you with the SDR tools, systems, and support you need to bring the next generation of wireless technology to life.
+It’s time.
+Let’s Engineer Ambitiously™."
       - name: "CNF Technologies"
         url: "https://cnftech.com/"
         logo: "cnf_technologies.png"